gl-inet/docs3.x/docs/setup/gl-mt1300/wireless.md

 # WIRELESS

+On the left side of web Admin Panel -> WIRELESS

+## Wireless

 In `WIRELESS`, you can check the current status and change the settings of the wireless network created by the router.
-The wireless network can be turned on or off by switching the ON/OFF button.
+The wireless network can be turned on or off by switching the `ON/OFF` button.
 Also you can enable Guest Wi-Fi(disable default) to provide internet services to your visitors.

 **Wi-Fi Name (SSID)**: The name of the Wi-Fi.
 It is not suggested to use unicode characters such as **Chinese**.